cryptainer/smartcash-docker/README.md

 Commit messages should be verbose by default, consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s); unless the title alone is self-explanatory (like "Corrected typo in main.cpp") then a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](http://chris.beams.io/posts/git-commit/).

 ## License
-Released under the MIT license, under the same terms as [smartcash](https://github.com/SmartCash/smartcash) itself.
+Released under the MIT license, under the same terms as [SmartCash](https://github.com/SmartCash/smartcash) itself.
 See [LICENSE](LICENSE) for more info.

 ## Donations
 Do you like this project and want to say thanks?
 Your donation is always welcome:

-smartcash: `SgZcMNzgVQD9TRQArtJ6a1LTZr5U93dj53`
+SmartCash: `SgZcMNzgVQD9TRQArtJ6a1LTZr5U93dj53`

 Bitcoin: `1LHq6uYsqMX23tx2hDripE4zktX6yxfrUF`